 Nailing a great tasting cup of coffee requires a solid foundation, and an essential part of that rock solid foundation includes a good coffee grinder.
 Whether you’re a seasoned coffee pro or just mastering the basics at home, you probably know very well that to get the best flavor in each cup you must use the freshest coffee beans you can get your hands on; using pre-ground coffee sachets isn’t an option if you truly love coffee!

-To get the most out of your fresh whole coffee beans you ideally SHOULD be using a burr grinder and NOT a cheap electric blade grinder that will pulverize your beans into oblivion!
+To get the most out of your fresh whole coffee beans you ideally should be using a burr grinder and not a cheap electric blade grinder (like the KRUPS F203 grinder) that will pulverize your beans into oblivion!
 Treat your coffee beans with respect and they will repay you with a cracking cup of Joe!

 Want to know more about this revolutionary hands-on burr coffee grinder?
 Keep on reading as I’m going to lift the lid off the ROK and let you know what I think of it – the good the bad and some of the ugly!